cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 illustrated that H-Store is a highly distributed, row-store-based relational database that runs on a cluster on shared-nothing, main memory executor nodes [@www-Hstore].
+H-store trends have been decibred as

+> ``the architectural and application shifts have resulted in modern
+> OLTP databases increasingly falling short of optimal performance.In
+> particular, the availability of multiple-cores, the abundance of
+> main memory, the lack of user stalls, and the dominant use of stored
+> procedures are factors that portend a clean-slate redesign of
+> RDBMSs'' [@kallman2008].

-H-store trends have been decibred as ``the architectural and application shifts have resulted in modern OLTP databases increasingly falling short of optimal performance.In particular, the availability of multiple-cores, the abundance of main memory, the lack of user stalls, and the dominant use of stored procedures are factors that portend a clean-slate redesign of RDBMSs''\cite{kallman2008}.
-The H-store which is a complete redesign has the potential to outperform legacy OLTP databases by a significant factor.
+The H-store which is a
+complete redesign has the potential to outperform legacy OLTP databases by a significant factor.
 H-Store is the first implementation of a new class of parallel DBMS, called NewSQL, that